TTemps/lab-powershell/README.md

 1. Ensure all script files (`LaunchLab.ps1`, `labFunctions.ps1`) are in the same directory.
 2. The script uses Windows Forms, so ensure that the assembly `System.Windows.Forms` is available on your system.
+3. You need to have a master VHDX file to create new VMs.
+This file should be located in the same directory as the script files.
+4. You need to have the folder `projects\lab-powershell` in the home directory of the user running the script.
+Otherwise, the script will not be able to be executed.

 ## Functions